Chip Ambres

-Raymond Payne "Chip" Ambres (born December 19, 1979) is a former right-handed Major League Baseball outfielder.
+Raymond Payne "Chip" Ambres (born December 19, 1979) is an American former right-handed Major League Baseball outfielder.

 Florida Marlins

 Ambres was born in Beaumont, Texas.
 As a senior at West Brook Senior High School in Beaumont, Texas, Ambres was named a second team All-American by Baseball America, a USA Today All-USA high school baseball team member, and was a highly recruited quarterback.

 Ambres signed a National Letter of Intent to play football at Texas A&M University, but opted for baseball after he was selected 27th overall by the Florida Marlins in the 1998 Major League Baseball Draft and offered a $1.5 million signing bonus.

 In 2000, Ambres was named the No. 6 prospect in the Marlins organization by Baseball America.
 He was unable to make the majors with the Marlins, becoming a six-year minor league free agent at the end of the 2004 season, his second at the AA level.